vvscode/docs/docs/resources/number-administration/create-an-instance.md

 ## Headers

-This is a protected resource and requires a `user signed request <usersignedrequest>`.
+This is a protected resource and requires a [user signed request](doc:usersignedrequest).

     Authorization: User {authorization}
     X-Timestamp: {now}